Elaine Waples

 They came to the forefront again recently when I read about a family physician, Dr. Ken Murray, who wrote a Wall Street Journal essay titled “Why Doctors Die Differently.”
 He observed that doctors are more likely than other people to decline end-of-life interventions that have little likelihood of benefit.

-Its not something that we like to talk about, but doctors die, too.
-Whats unusual about them is not how much treatment they get compared with most Americans, but how little.
+It’s not something that we like to talk about, but doctors die, too.
+What’s unusual about them is not how much treatment they get compared with most Americans, but how little.
 They know exactly what is going to happen, they know the choices, and they generally have access to any sort of medical care that they could want.
 But they tend to go serenely and gently.

 Dr. Murray goes on to talk about the importance of advance directives and all the other technical issues that must be addressed.
 But those not withstanding, I have to wonder if doctors tend to go serenely and gently because they have spent years, by virtue of what they do and see, knowingly answering those questions for themselves.